Are Mesothelioma Settlements Taxable?

 Non-Taxable Mesothelioma Settlement Compensation

-While some portions of a settlement may be taxable, there are specific types of compensation that are generally considered non-taxable by the IRS.
+While some portions of a settlement may be taxable, some specific types of compensation are typically considered non-taxable by the IRS.

 At Sokolove Law, our asbestos attorneys fight to maximize your potential mesothelioma settlement by securing compensation from every area that applies to your case.